brianadams2337/containerstore-demo/.changeset/dirty-crabs-turn.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[E2E\]** Enhanced Mobile Order Success Page test reliability.
-Refactored the end-to-end test to navigate to the PDP via product image click on the PLP.
-Implemented `{force: true}` for size selection on the PDP to mitigate potential timeout issues during CI execution that occurred with standard `.click()`.
+**\[E2E\]** Improved the reliability of the mobile Order Success Page test.
+The test was refactored to navigate from the PLP to the PDP by clicking the product image, and size selection now uses a forced click (`{force: true}`) to prevent CI-related timeouts.